 Hair Restoration FAQ

-At the Hair Surgery Center at La Jolla Skin, we believe information is essential to making a sound decision about your appearance.
+At La Jolla Hair Surgery Center, we believe information is essential to making a sound decision about your appearance.
 When you visit Dr. Richard Chaffoo in San Diego County for hair restoration surgery, you will receive personalized answers to your specific questions.
 On this page, he has provided answers to some of the questions his patients ask most often.

-The Hair Surgery Center at La Jolla Skin is the first hair restoration center in the U.S. operated under the direction of a triple board-certified plastic surgeon and a board-certified dermatologist.
+La Jolla Hair Surgery Center is the first hair restoration center in the U.S. operated under the direction of a triple board-certified plastic surgeon and a board-certified dermatologist.
 For answers to your questions, request a consultation with Dr. Richard Chaffoo or call our office at

 What is hair restoration surgery?

-Hair restoration surgery, also called hair transplant and hair replacement surgery, gives San Diego patients a long-lasting solution to thinning hair.
+Hair restoration surgery, also called hair transplant and hair replacement surgery, gives San Diego patients a permanent solution to thinning hair.
 Hair follicles are removed from areas that typically do not go bald, and are transplanted where they are needed.
-The hair is your own and results last indefinitely.
+The hair is your own and results are permanent.

 What should I think about when choosing a hair restoration practice?

 It's essential to carefully consider the qualifications and experience of the doctor(s) in charge of the facility; your results and wellbeing depend on it.
 Because hair loss can be due to genetics or medical concerns, it's wise to be seen by a board-certified dermatologist and a board-certified plastic surgeon.
 Board-certified dermatologists have specialized training and experience in diagnosing and treating all medical causes of hair loss.
 Board-certified plastic surgeons have extensive training and experience performing aesthetic surgery of the face and head, and reconstruction and repair of the hair and scalp.
-The Hair Surgery Center at La Jolla Skin has this unique combination of specialists.
+La Jolla Hair Surgery Center has this unique combination of specialists.

 Our hair restoration practice stands out for its excellent results and track record of satisfied patients.
 Here are some of the factors that set us apart: